top of page

 • Applies smoothly.

-• The soft core makes it easy to lay down a thick first layer, making it harder to blend layers.
+• The soft core makes it easy to lay down a thick first layer, which can make it harder to blend subsequent layers.

 Prismacolor Premier